 - A playbill, showing your student's role in a drama production;

 - The annual yearbook;

 - Honor roll or other recognition lists;

-- Graduation programs; - Sports activity sheets/ programs, such as for wrestling, showing weight and height of team members.
+- Graduation programs; and

+- Sports activity sheets/ programs, such as for wrestling, showing weight and height of team members.

-Outside organizations to which directory information may include, but are not limited to, companies that manufacture class rings or publish yearbooks.
-In addition, two federal laws1 require the district to provide military recruiters, upon request, with student's names, addresses, e-mail addresses and telephone listings unless parents have advised the district that they do not want such information disclosed without their prior written consent.
-Parents or students who do not wish to have such information disclosed to military recruiters must submit to the school principal a written request for non-disclosure, within 10 days from receipt of this Notice.
+Directory information, which is information that is generally not considered harmful or an invasion of privacy if released, can also be disclosed to outside organizations without a parent's prior written consent.
+Outside organizations include, but are not limited to, companies that manufacture class rings or publish yearbooks.
+In addition, two federal laws1 require the school district to provide military recruiters, upon request, with names, addresses and telephone listings unless parents have advised the district that they do not want their student's information disclosed without their prior written consent.